 Saving Up for Something New?
 Protect Apple Gear with Upsie

 Buying a new piece of Apple gear is exciting but expensive.
 You’ll want to be sure that your new device lasts for years to come!
-Apple will gladly sell you an expensive AppleCare plan, but don’t do it.
+Apple will gladly sell you an AppleCare plan, but don’t do it.
 Go with Upsie instead.
-You get the same high-quality coverage (you can even use the Genius Bar for covered repairs), but without that Apple markup.
-You’ll save money and stay protected at the same time.
+You get the same high-quality coverage for just $9.99 per month.
+With Upsie, you gain comprehensive protection and flexible repairs.

 Learn More About Apple Products and Rumors: